Set yourself up for success

 - A research plan for the coming year

-Our department values the time students put into this document.
-Please email your Progress Report to the Graduate Student Coordinator in addition to turning in a hard copy with your Report of Advisory Committee Form to streamline processing.
+Please email your Progress Report to the department office manager in addition to turning in a hard copy with your Report of Advisory Committee Form to streamline processing.

 Annual Report of Advisory Committee Form: This document is required by the Graduate School for students to remain in good standing.
-Once your committee has deemed your Progress Report satisfactory (please review requirements for this report two paragraphs above this one), they will sign and submit the form along with the Progress Report to our Graduate Student Coordinator, who will submit both documents to the Dean’s Office.
+Once your committee has deemed your Progress Report satisfactory, they will sign and submit the form along with the Progress Report.
+From there, it will be sent to the Dean's office.

-Department’s Graduate Program Assessment Form : This form, which your committee will fill out and submit to the department without your name on it, helps with the accreditation of the department’s graduate programs.
+Graduate Program Assessment Form: This form, which your committee will fill out and submit to the department without your name on it, helps with the accreditation of the department’s graduate programs.

 Annual Committee Meeting: At the annual committee meeting, the student will: